-SECTION 3 Northfield Code, Chapter 34 - Land Development Code, Article 9. - Definitions, Section 9.2 - Definitions, be amended to insert in the existing list of definitions the following new definitions in alphabetical order, as follows:
+SECTION 3.
+Northfield Code, Chapter 34 - Land Development Code, Article 9. - Definitions, Section 9.2 - Definitions, be amended to insert in the existing list of definitions the following new definitions in alphabetical order, as follows:

 Sign, Internally Illuminated.
-A sign that is illuminated by self-illumination or by an artificial source of light either on the face of the sign, such as light emitting diodes (LEDs) or light bulbs, or contained within such sign, including, but not limited to, fluorescent and neon signs.
+A sign that is illuminated by self-illumination or by an artificial source of light either on the face of the sign, such as light emitting diodes (LEDs) or light bulbs, or contained within such sign, including, but not limited to, fluorescent signs, neon signs, lightbox signs, cabinet signs, front-lit channel letter signs, reverse-lit channel letter signs, and halo-lit signs.

 Sign, Projecting.
 A sign, other than a wall sign, which projects perpendicularly from, and is supported by, a wall of a building or structure.
-Or any portion of a wall sign projecting more than 12" from the building surface.
+This definition shall include any portion of a wall sign projecting more than 12" from the building surface.

-Fluorescent Colors - colors of any hue that exhibit fluorescence detectable as a visible "glow" when exposed to ultraviolet radiation.
+Fluorescent Colors.
+Colors of any hue that exhibit fluorescence detectable as a visible "glow" when exposed to ultraviolet radiation.

 SECTION 4.
-This Ordinance will take effect thirty days after its publication.
+This Ordinance shall take effect thirty days after its publication.